Flowgun/BMOI_Connector/README.md

 * If you want to send objects to Moi3d  - press "Send to Moi3d" button
 * If you want to get result from Moi3d  - press "Get from Moi3d" button

 ### Moi3D:
-* If you want to send objects to Blender - "BMOI Export" button
+* If you want to send objects to Blender - "BMOI Export" button (or you can add "bmoi_export_FBX" command to a hotkey)
-* If you want to get objects from Blender - "BMOI Import" button
+* If you want to get objects from Blender - "BMOI Import" button (or you can add "bmoi_Import_OBJ" command to a hotkey)

 Thank you!